makkes/j/README.md

    `/etc/bash_completion.d/` or wherever your distribution searches for the completion scripts.

+Usage
+===

+* Just use `j` whenever you used to invoke `cd`.
+One difference you have to be aware of is that pressing TAB twice after typing `j ` will not give you completions for directories in the current working dir as `cd` does.
+* If you want to see the data that j has stored so far, invoke `jump --dump`

 "Why the heck are you doing this?
 There's autojump, z, ..."
 ===